iifawzi/DDDPlayground/README.md

-A playground to practive DDD in pure typescript.
+A playground to practice DDD in pure typescript.